How to Register a Limited Partnership in Ontario

 Incorporation

-An incorporated business turns a sole proprietorship or limited partnerships in Canada into a business recognized as a legal entity.
-Incorporation gives it additional rights and protections and may be the logical next step for a fast-growing business.
+An incorporated business turns a sole proprietorship or a limited partnership in Canada into a business recognized as a legal entity type separate from the business owners.
+Incorporation gives it additional rights and protections, including limited liability for business owners, and may be the logical next step for a fast-growing business.

 It is worth noting that businesses incorporated in Ontario only have name protection within the Province of Ontario.
 Incorporating at the federal or Canada level requires a very strong unique business name but does provide better name protection for the business.